yunjuim/bmSCP/README.md

 Sooin Yun and Yunju Im (2026).
 Bayesian Multivariate Spatiotemporal Changepoint Detection with Spatial Dependence: An Application to SEER Cancer Incidence.
 Manuscript.

 ## Description
-1) BHMnet.jl contains the main functions for generating MCMC samples for the proposed bmSCP model described in the manuscript.
+1) bmSCP.jl contains the main functions for generating MCMC samples for the proposed bmSCP model described in the manuscript.
 2) simdata.jld2 contains a simulated dataset used in the numerical experiments.

 ## Examples